-What is your name, business name, and where are you based?
+What is your name, your business name, and where are you based?

 Do you have a mission, philosophy, or something you stand for in your business?

-Do you feel like you have found your version of balance between your personal and business life?
+Do you feel like you have a balance between your personal and business life?

-What do you hope to accomplish this wedding season with your business & working with couples?
+What do you hope to accomplish each wedding season with your business and working with couples?

 What do you see your couples doing to create a wedding that is a true reflection of them?
 Do you guide them in any way?

-When or where do you feel most creative?
+When and where do you feel most creative?